nikitalita/NuMicro-8051-prog/README.md

 ### Usage

-When using a Raspberry Pi, it is recommended to use the nuvo51icpy CLI (see below); the C `nuvo51icp` CLI is deprecated and is only kept around as an example of how to use the library in C/C++.
+When using a Raspberry Pi, it is recommended to use the nuvo51icpy CLI (see below); the C `nuvo51icp` CLI program is deprecated and is only kept around as an example of how to use the library in C/C++.

 When using an Arduino, use `nuvoispy`, see below.